 1) WARM COMPRESSES

-Heating the lids will increase oil production and melt the oil that has solidified in the glands.
-Use a warm washcloth to apply heat on the eyelids for two minutes.
+Heating the eyelid margin will increase oil production and melt the “crusty” oil that has solidified in the glands.
+Use a warm (not too hot) wet washcloth to apply heat on the eyelids for four minutes or more.
 This warms the oil, allowing it to flow more freely, and helps soften lash debris.
+This should be done twice a day when there are active symptoms, and once a day for maintenance.

-Apply light pressure with your index finger or a Q-tip to the lid margin near the lash line.
+This can be done while applying the warm compress.
+Apply light pressure with your finger tips to the lid margin just above the eyelashes.
 Roll the finger upward on the lower lid while looking up, then roll the finger downward on the upper lid while looking down.
-Excessive manipulation of the lids can cause additional irritation, so lid massage and scrubs should be performed only twice a day during the acute stage, and once daily during maintenance
+Excessive manipulation of the lids can cause additional irritation, so please be careful.

 3) LID SCRUBS